VicChvll/data-analysis-of-IMDB-movie-Project-Chevallier-and-ElBouhouti-ece-big-data-processing-2025-fall/README.md

 ### Prerequisites
 - Docker Desktop
-- Python 3.9+ (i had python 3.13 and it caused problem with panda and numpy had to downgrade)
+- Python 3.9+ (problems with kafka on 3.13, had to downgrade)
 - pip

 ### Steps